Home Office

 You can take a depreciation deduction for the business portion of your residence.
 A home office is deemed nonresidential real property – depreciated at a straight-line rate over 39 years (not the 27.5 used for residential rental properties).
 The basis of the home when first used for business is generally (a) the original cost, PLUS (b) improvements (like room additions, new roof, etc), LESS the cost of the land (use the property tax bill at time of acquisition to allocate the purchase price between land (not depreciable) and improvement (the dwelling – which is depreciable), LESS any casualty loss(es) claimed in excess of insurance reimbursement.
 Then, once the depreciable basis is determined, the annual depreciation is calculated using the business percentage of use (e.g., 10% of the home) TIMES the annual depreciation TIMES (the number of months used for business in the year DIVIDED BY 12).

-NOTE: If at the time of first business use the fair market value (FMV) of the house is LESS than its basis (as calculated above), then use the FMV in stead of the cost basis.
+NOTE: If at the time of first business use the fair market value (FMV) of the house is LESS than its basis (as calculated above), then use the FMV instead of the cost basis.
 This will lead to a smaller (but accurate) depreciation deduction.

 Limitation